alexmgrant/carbon-blue-atom/README.md

 # Carbon Blue Atom Syntax Theme

-This is a syntax theme inspired by [CabonnightBlue] (http://colorsublime.com/theme/CarbonightBlue) for atom.
+This is a syntax theme inspired by [CarbonnightBlue] (http://colorsublime.com/theme/CarbonightBlue) for atom.

 Install with `apm install carbon-blue-atom`.